 Whether it's the absence of a car, a lack of local retail options, or just a classic case of laziness, it's not always easy to shop near your campus.
-Use the Amazon Mobile app (Free) to browse and shop all your necessities in a quick, convenient way.
+Use the Amazon app (free) to browse and shop all your necessities in a quick, convenient way.

 Worried about blowing your budget?
-Use the Mint.com app (Free) to manage all your money in one place.
+Use Mint (free) to manage all your money in one place.
 View all your accounts — checking, savings, credit cards — and automatically add and categorize your transactions, all within the app.

 The iHomework app ($1) makes organization a cinch.
 Use it to keep track of assignments, readings, courses, teachers, and schedules.
 Even better: you can set alarms for your homework and be notified of upcoming deadlines.